Rishi5813/Jarvis/README.md

 Jarvis Is An A.I. and it made using Python, I hope everyone likes It.
 If you find any bugs or issues, Please Inform me in the issues corner.
 I would be glad if you all help me build this great Application.

+You have to install python compiler, Jarvis cannot be compiled without Python installed on your system.
+If you have Windows operating system, you can install python and dependencies and use pyinstaller to make a .exe file.

+First git clone https://github.com/Rishi5813/Jarvis.git, then cd into the Jarvis directory.

+Open Terminal in linux and Mac or CMD on Windows.

+pip install all these Modules (Remember : Some Modules come already installed with Python).

 The Required Dependencies and Modules are :

     1) Speech Recognition